xjsdev/iorpc/readme.md

    x2.unbind()
 ```

-Release bindings to dynamic functions if there are many of them.
-If the incoming functions are not functions, release is not necessary.
+Release bindings to dynamic functions for continuous operation.
+If the incoming variables are not functions, release is not necessary.

 You can write in both good and bad ways, depending on the situation.
 Make complex things simpler.